Top Spot Pitztal Glacier

-All owners of a ski pass can use the free shuttle bus from Jerzens to the Pitztal Glacier and the skiing area Imst.
+All owners of a ski pass can use the free shuttle bus from Jerzens to the Pitztal Glacier and the ski area Imst.
 The bus ride to the Pitztal glacier is only 30 minutes.
 Non-skiers and hikers can obtain the 7-day environment ticket at reception.
 The ticket costs only EUR 5.00 and enables unlimited use of public buses.

 Boarders Paradise Snowpark Pitztaler Glacier

 The snowpark Pitztal Glacier is the meeting point for serious snowboarders.
 Three areas offer rails, jumps and boxes in all ability levels, from beginner to pro.

 Skiers seeking a genuine adrenaline rush can go freeriding.
 Past crevasses, through pristine powder, enjoying pure nature.

 Those who want to discover the pristine solitude of nature at a slower pace can go backcountry skiing.
 There are numerous ski tours of varying range and difficulty, so that even skiers who are new to this sport can enjoy the wintery scenery.

 Ski pass prices for the Pitztal Glacier and the Pitz Regio Card

 All ski passes can be obtained at our hotel reception.
 More information & ski pass prices